IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 ## You're INCREDIBLE

-**THANK YOU** t**o all those who supported the Island View PTA throughout an incredibly challenging and unpredictable year!** We are so grateful for the phenomenal support from families and the MANY opportunities your contributions make possible for Island View staff and students. **Please mark your calendars for a few final events, including the Color Run on May 5th.**
+**THANK YOU** t**o all those who supported the Island View PTA throughout an incredibly challenging and unpredictable year!** We are so grateful for the phenomenal support from families and the MANY opportunities your contributions make possible for Island View staff and students. **Please mark your calendars for a few final events, including the Color Run on June 5th.**

 {{< cta >}}